SiddhantYerandkar/Online-lecture-scheduling/README.md

 - **GET /listOfInstructors'** - Get all instructor list
 - **GET /getAssignedLectures/:instructorId** - Get all lectures assigned to the instructor
 - **POST /course** - Create a new Course
 - **POST /addLecture/:courseId** - adding lecture to the course created

+To access these routes, append the specific route to the base URL or domain where the application is hosted.

 ## Deplyoment

 The Online Lecture Scheduling Module is deployed and can be accessed at [https://online-lecture-scheduling.onrender.com](https://online-lecture-scheduling.onrender.com) (This is the base URL)

-e.g: If we wanted to get list of all instructor then the url for that would be :- [https://online-lecture-scheduling.onrender.com/listOfInstructors](https://online-lecture-scheduling.onrender.com/listOfInstructors)
+**Note:** The deployment link provided above is the base URL of the application.
+To access different routes and functionalities, append the specific route to the base URL. e.g: If we wanted to get list of all instructor then the url for that would be :- [https://online-lecture-scheduling.onrender.com/listOfInstructors](https://online-lecture-scheduling.onrender.com/listOfInstructors)